 This program is being run on a trial basis, on Saturdays and Sundays and only between Aug.
 15 and Nov.
 15 from 8 a.m. until sunset unless otherwise posted.

 Park users who violate these rules will be asked to leave and will lose access to the trail for a full season.
-We trust you will follow the rules, so we can continue to share the upside of outside with park patrons!
+We trust you will follow the rules, so we can continue to share this trail, along with the 'upside of outside' with all of our park patrons.
+Thank you for your understading.